cesilko1/rcr/README.md

 **React call rest**

 This library is inspired by the [SWR](https://swr.vercel.app/) library but is more lightweight and developer-friendly.
 It comes with TypeScript support and types are included in the package.
-It has a slightly different API for using hooks than the mentioned SWR
+It has a slightly different API for using hooks than the mentioned SWR.

 ## Installation